Concealed Weapon Permits

 Online Concealed Weapon Permit Forms

 Do not sign the application upon completion.
-All applications must be signed in
+All applications are taken under oath

 files below are in .pdf format and can be opened using Adobe Acrobat Reader.

 Application for a concealed weapon permit takes place at the Forsyth County Public